HazarK21/TestMatik-master/README.md

-## Test Matik
+## Test Matic

-**Yazılım mühendisliği 2. sınıfta "Yazılım Yapımı" dersi kapsamında yazmış olduğumuz test sınavı hazırlama programı.
-Visual Studio ortamında C# dili ile yazılmıştır, raporlama için Crystal Report eklentisi kullanılır.
+**Software engineering second grade project.
+This program creates a test, was developed in Visual Studio environment with C# programming language.
+Used Crystal Report add-on for reports.
 TestMatic'te kategorize edilmiş bir hiyerarşi yapısı bulunur.
-Veritabanı tabloları birbiri ile ilişkili olduğu için bir sınav oluşturmak istediğiniz zaman sırasıyla:**
+Database tables are connected to each other so when creating a test you need to choose;**

-- Fakülte
+- Department
-- Hoca
+- Teacher
-- Ders
+- Lesson
-- Sınav
+- Test

-**oluşturmanız gerekir.**
+**in the order above.**

-**Uygulama, soruları ve cevapları karıştırılmış test sınavları oluşturur, depolar ve bunları pdf formatında almanızı sağlar**
+**This program generates a test axam with mixed order of questions and answer choices, stores them and lets us save them in pdf format.**

-**Çalışması için testmatik.mdf dosyasını MS SQL Server'a attach etmeniz gerekiyor.**
+**Need to attact testmatik.mdf file to MS SQL Server to make it work.**

-## Ana Menü ve Kategoriler
+## Main Menu and Categories
 ![TestMatic1](https://user-images.githubusercontent.com/14932895/163800362-962a9933-b8d0-4975-a3dc-e52c5ae74b63.jpg)
-## Sorular ve Sınav Hazırlama
+## Questions and Test Generating
 ![TestMatic2](https://user-images.githubusercontent.com/14932895/163800963-4ea9e18c-75ca-4fbe-9da6-2b5909d05516.jpg)
-## Kayıtlı Sınav İşlemleri
+## Saved Test Procedures.
 ![TestMatic3](https://user-images.githubusercontent.com/14932895/163800967-f147589a-6797-459e-9870-eba11ba6d9a2.jpg)